stitchdata/docs/_destinations/multiple-destinations.md

       In this section, you will learn how to add, delete, or edit a destination when you have more than one.

     subsections:
-      - title: "Adding another destination"
+      - title: "Adding another destination through the Stitch app"
-        anchor: "adding-destinations"
+        anchor: "adding-destinations-app"
         content: |
           1. Login to your Stitch account.
           2. Click **Destinations** in the top navigation.
           3. Click **Add Destination** in the top right portion of the page.
           4. Select the destination you would like to setup.
-If you aren't sure of which destination you should pick, follow this guide to help you make the decision that best suits your needs. (link the choosing a "destination page")
+If you aren't sure of which destination you should pick, follow this guide to help you make the decision that best suits your needs. (link the "choosing a destination" page)

+      - title: "Adding another destination through the Stitch Connect API"
+        anchor: "adding-destinations-api"
+        content:
+          If you want to add through the API, (link docs)

       - title: "Deleting a destination"
         anchor: "deleting-destinations"